A: If your child is 3 or 4 (by Sept 1st of the

 that God, in His Trinity (Father, Son, and Holy Spirit), loves each one of us, that

-Jesus is our Savior, and that God desires us to be good and love one another as
+Jesus is our Savior, and faith in Jesus is the only way to salvation.
+We learn that God desires us to be good and love one another as

-He does.
+He loves us!
 We have daily Bible lessons including monthly memory verses.
 Although we will always teach the Christian

 faith, we welcome students from all different faiths and belief systems.